-The Bachelors of General Studies degree is designed for self-motivated students who desire a broad arts and sciences degree with an interdisciplinary perspective.
-Instead of a pursuing a traditional major, the BGS student creates, with the consent of a faculty advisor, an individualized plan of study around a coherent interdisciplinary theme, period, set of problems, specialization, or perspective not currently available through the combining of a traditional major and minor.
+The bachelor of general studies degree is designed for self-motivated students who desire a broad arts and sciences degree with an interdisciplinary perspective.
+Instead of pursuing a traditional major, the BGS student creates, with the consent of a faculty advisor, an individualized plan of study around a coherent interdisciplinary theme, period, set of problems, specialization, or perspective not currently available through the combining of a traditional major and minor.
 See below for examples of interdisciplinary areas of concentration.

 The BGS degree is not intended for individuals interested in pursuing teacher certification.